 Do unto others as you would have them do unto you.

-We will be open every Friday night.
+We are open every Friday night except for holidays.
 Hope to see you soon!

 We are looking for partners and supporters for this venture.
 And we are always looking for musicians.

 You know the world can see us, In a way that’s different than who we are — “Breaking Free” was written by Eigner, Christian / Knechtova, Katarina / Smith, James Sutherland.
 Jamie Houston was the composer.